 \subsection{Statistics \& Analysis}

-An overview of MonoSR statistics is shown in Fig.~\ref{fig:statistics}.
-MonoSR dataset comprises over 1.02 million question–answer pairs constructed from more than 230K high-resolution monocular images, covering indoor, outdoor, and object-centric domains derived from Omni3D.
-Each image contains on average 20 annotated objects across 98 semantic categories, which is substantially larger than those in previous indoor-based spatial reasoning datasets \cite{fan2505vlm,wu2025spatial}.
+\textbf{Dataset Statistics.} An overview of MonoSR statistics is shown in Fig.~\ref{fig:statistics}.
+MonoSR comprises over 1.02 million QA pairs constructed from more than 230K high-resolution monocular images, covering indoor, outdoor, and object-centric domains derived from Omni3D.
+Each image contains on average 20 annotated objects across 98 semantic categories, which is substantially larger than those in previous indoor-based spatial reasoning datasets~\cite{Fan2025VLM3R,wu2025spatial}.

-As illustrated in Fig.~\ref{fig:statistics}, the dataset follows a balanced hierarchical composition: 52\% of QA pairs belong to \textit{Foundational 3D Perception}, 38\% are dedicated to \textit{Perspective-Aware Imagination}, and the remaining 10\% target \textit{Situational Reasoning}.
-This hierarchy ensures a progressive evaluation structure.
-To ensure reliability, we conducted both automated and human validations.
+As illustrated in Fig.~\ref{fig:statistics}, the dataset follows a balanced hierarchical composition: 52\% of QA pairs belong to \textit{Foundational 3D Perception}, 38\% to \textit{Perspective-Aware Imagination}, and 10\% to \textit{Situational Reasoning}.
+To further prevent models from exploiting dataset priors, we enforce fine-grained balance across multiple dimensions: Yes/No polarity is set to 50/50, MC option positions are randomized, spatial relation categories are constrained to within 10\% relative deviation, and answer types are equalized across tasks.
+More details are provided in the \textit{Supplemental Materials}.

+\textbf{Quality Validation.} To ensure reliability, we conducted both automated and human validation.
 Geometric consistency checks against 3D annotations achieve exceptionally high correctness for perception-level tasks.
-Furthermore, manual inspection of a large, randomly sampled subset of QA pairs confirms a very high rate of semantic accuracy.

-These statistics collectively demonstrate the scale, diversity, and fidelity of MonoSR, establishing it as a comprehensive and rigorous dataset, with both training and evaluation splits, for monocular spatial reasoning in open-world settings.
+Furthermore, 8 independent annotators manually audited 10\% of the validation set QA pairs and reported an inter-annotator agreement of $\mathcal{ACC}=98.6\%$.
+Error analysis reveals three primary failure modes: visual ambiguity (\eg, heavily occluded or extremely small objects), boundary conditions (\eg, objects near the image border), and rare annotation noise induced by LLM paraphrasing.
+The overall error rate is low, and the strict single-view filtering strategy effectively suppresses the majority of such cases prior to inclusion.